prateekk268/AI-search/README.md

+# Movie Database Project Setup Instructions

+## Overview
 Inside the dataset folder, you will find movie details that can be added to your database.
 This data will be used to perform semantic search on the movies.

+## Setup Steps

-Clone the repository to your local machine.
+1. *Clone the repository* to your local machine.

+2. *Create environment file*
-Create an .env or .env.local file in the root directory of the project.
+   - Create an .env or .env.local file in the root directory of the project.

-Inside the .env file, define the following environment variables:
+   - Inside the .env file, define the following environment variables:

      API_TOKEN=<your_together_ai_token>
      MONGODB_URI=<your_mongodb_connection_url>

-Install project dependencies:
+3. *Install dependencies*
+   bash
    npm install

-Start the development server:
-npm run dev
+4. *Start the development server* bash npm run dev